weiyuet/russo-ukrainian-war/README.md

 ## Initial Data Exploration

 I still used cumulative plots to have a overview of the data.
-Sometimes just from the cumulative plots, there are interesting things that stand out, like the recent parabolic rise in the number of drones used.
-Then, I shifted to the rate-of-change analysis, and using Bayesian inference.
+Sometimes just from the cumulative plots, there are interesting things that stand out, like the parabolic rise in the number of drones used since the beginning of 2026.

 ### Exploratory Plots